WHY SPINRAZA/EARLY-ONSET STUDY

 Pivotal study: ENDEAR

-Who: 121 children 7 months of age and younger with Type 1 (early-onset) SMA
+Who: 121 children aged 7 months and younger with Type 1 (early-onset) SMA (80 children were treated with SPINRAZA versus 41 who were given a placebo)

 Study time: 13 months